Jennifer Carpenter

 Jennifer Carpenter Now

-Despite the plot twist in "Dexter" that didn't anticipate the return of Carpenter's character, it was announced in the summer of 2021 that she would reprise her role as Debra Morgan in "Dexter: New Blood".
-The sequel premiered in November of the same year.
-Debra truly came back, but in a somewhat new guise.
-Jennifer Carpenter herself refers to this as "an echo or an inconvenient truth for Dexter".
+Even though "Dexter's" plot twist seemed to rule out Carpenter's return, it was announced in summer 2021 that she'd reprise her role as Debra Morgan in "Dexter: New Blood."
+The sequel hit screens that November.
+Debra did return, but with a twist.
+Jennifer Carpenter herself describes it as "an echo or an inconvenient truth for Dexter."

 Jennifer Carpenter and Michael C. Hall in 'Dexter: New Blood'